 About me

-I am an integrative biologist with a focal interest in wildlife conservation genetics, ancient DNA research and community-engaged research.
-I also develop and test methods for both computational (dry-lab) biology and molecular (wet-lab) applications.
-I'm currently enjoying academic life as a postdoctoral researcher in the Center of Indigenous Science at the Carl R. Woese Institute for Genomic Biology, and I collaborate with the Malhi Molecular Anthropology lab and Catchen lab at UIUC and with institutions and laboratories all-over the world.
+I am an integrative biologist specializing in biodiversity conservation genetics, ancient DNA research, and community-engaged science.
+My work bridges computational (dry-lab) and molecular (wet-lab) biology, where I design and validate advanced methods.
+I am currently a postdoctoral researcher in the Center for Indigenous Science at the Carl R. Woese Institute for Genomic Biology, University of Illinois Urbana–Champaign.
+In this role, I collaborate closely with the Malhi Molecular Anthropology lab, Catchen lab and partner institutions worldwide.

 I also venture into art, using various mediums (drawing, silversmithing) but the overarching theme of most of my creations is the inspiration I get from the natural world.
 I'm also a very keen traveler and solo-adventurist (well, pre-covid).
 Check out my Art & Travels page for more artsy and adventurous stuff.